Why am I not getting the latest updates for Microsoft 365 Apps, Outlook 2021, Outlook 2019 or Outlook 2016?

 How can I force Outlook to install the latest updates?

-Office 2016 has multiple update channels.
-Based on which channel you are in, you’ll get certain updates sooner or later than others.
+Microsoft 365 Apps (previously known as Office 365) has multiple update channels.
+Based on which channel you are in and which license you have, you’ll get certain updates sooner or later than others.

 Depending on your subscription and installation type you can control which channel you are in.

 The following Office Update Channels, newest to oldest, are available.

 |Beta Channel||All Microsoft 365 Apps subscriptions||- 4 – 6 weeks|

 |Current Channel (Preview)||All Microsoft 365 Apps subscriptions||- 2 – 4 weeks|